ahw/vim-hooks/README.md

    specified in the VimHook filename.
 For example, you could create a VimHook script which is executed only when `*.js` files are changed.
 3. VimHook scripts that are **file-specific**.
-These are executed only when the appropriate event is fired in Vim _and_ the filename of the current buffer buffer is exactly that which is specified in the VimHook filename.
+These are executed only when the appropriate event is fired in Vim _and_ the filename of the current buffer is exactly that which is specified in the VimHook filename.
 For example, you could create a VimHook script which is executed only when `some-special-file.html` changes.